 - Consider picking up a pretty binder and making a section for each room in your home.

 Next up in the series, I’ll show you how I narrow down ALL THE WORDS I’ve made you think of so far into one inspiration piece that will guide the rest of the steps.

 After that, we’ll be talking fun things like floor plans, budgeting, shopping, and giving our rooms that polished feel we crave.

 If you haven’t done it yet, scroll back up to fill in the email box.
-You’ll get the worksheet, plus get on the list to be notified when step 3 is published.
+You’ll get the worksheet, plus get on the list to be notified when future steps are published.
 Win-win!

 For some extra motivation, check out this page full of my before, in progress, and after photos from around our house.
 You’ll see a trend of spaces that ranged from okay to bad slowly evolving into a home we love.